Snowflake OAuth

 Step 2: Create a Security Integration in Snowflake

-In Snowflake, execute a query to create a security integration.
+In Snowflake, execute a query to create a security integration to get the CLIENT ID and CLIENT Secret.
 Please see the complete documentation for this in Snowflake's Create Security Integration documentation.
 You can find a sample CREATE OR REPLACE

 Replace <COALESCE_APP_DOMAIN>